okfn/opendatasurvey/sys-admins/index.md

 Get the credentials required for your `FACEBOOK_APP_ID` and `FACEBOOK_APP_SECRET` settings.

+## Comment Notifications

+Submissions have Disqus comment threads.
+You can provide a custom Disqus forum name via `DISQUS_SHORTNAME`.
+There is also a feature to notify submitters when someone comments on their submission.
+To enable this feature:

+1. Create a Disqus API application and add `DISQUS_API_KEY` and `DISQUS_API_SECRET` to your census config.
+2. Run the [check-comments.js script](https://github.com/okfn/opendatacensus/blob/master/scripts/check-comments.js) with some type of scheduler, at a suitable period for your needs.
+On Heroku, you can use the Heroku scheduler to run this script.
+We also include an [example cron job](https://github.com/okfn/opendatacensus/blob/master/scripts/cron.example) that you can modify.

 ## Deploying a New Census

 If you are **not** a developer but want a Census booted please make a